 Is there anyone else I should talk to?

 You should contact their employer to inquire about potential death benefits.
-Many government agencies as well as unions and private businesses often carry life insurance policies as a perk of employment.
+Many government agencies as well as unions and private businesses, often carry life insurance policies as a perk of employment.

-You should also contact the Social Security Administration and potentially office of Veterans Affairs if your loved one was a veteran.
+You should also contact the Social Security Administration, and potentially, office of Veterans Affairs if your loved one was a veteran.
 There may be death benefits from either of those agencies.

 If your loved one had a financial planner, contact them as well.